milesj/rut/docs/matchers.md

 > toHaveProps(props: { [key: string]: unknown }): boolean

-Check that an element's props matches all the provided props and their values.
+Check that an element's props match all the provided props and their values.
 Arrays and objects will be matched using shallow equality.

 ```tsx
 const { root } = render(<div id="foo" role="main" />);